 The longest-standing on-campus athletics facility is the Beeghly Physical Education Center.
 The facility, which was first used in 1972, is home to the basketball, volleyball, and swimming and diving programs.
 The Department of Kinesiology and Sport Science, the basketball programs offices, and many YSU athletic teams are located in the building.
 The Beeghly Center court is named after longtime basketball coach Dom Rosselli.
 The arena has a seating capacity of more than 6,000 and serves as the home court for the volleyball and basketball teams.
 The natatorium features five diving platforms and an impressive swimming pool.
 Also in the new-look building is the Coaches Court, a room used by the YSU Penguin Club.
-Additionally, Beeghly houses faculty offices, six classrooms including laboratories for research and kinesiology, physical education for handicapped, a dance studio, a rifle range, and a fitness center.
+Additionally, Beeghly Center houses faculty offices, four classrooms, laboratories for research and kinesiology, physical education for handicapped, a dance studio, a rifle range, and a fitness center.

 YSU Softball Complex

 The Youngstown State Softball Complex opened in the spring of 2014 and provides a full-time on-campus home for the Penguins.
 The facility is located on the west side of campus west of Stambaugh Stadium and just south of Farmers National Bank Field.
 The lighted complex has access to concessions and restrooms and has seating for more than 500 spectators.